domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Einmal ist keinmal.
 What happens but once might as well not have happened at all. --Milan Kundera, Czech Writer, in "The Unbearable Lightness of Being"

 A stable crypto-currency will not attract any investment.
 Crypto is useless for anything but money laundering and speculation.
-(My addition: Cryptocurrency is also used for sponsoring terrorism incl. state-sponsored terrorism & accelerating catastrophic climate change.) --dandare (username), User of Hacker News
+(My addition: Cryptocurrency is also used for sponsoring terrorists incl. state-sponsored terrorism & accelerating catastrophic climate change.) --dandare (username), User of Hacker News